A characterisation of the reconstructed birth-death process through time rescaling: Introduction

 \subsection{The reversed reconstructed process (RRP)}

-Consider a birth-death process with $\lambda > \mu$, starting with one individual, running forwards in time, with time measured in units $\beta$.
-The process is stopped at some time $T$, at which point all of the extant individuals are sampled. \citet{nee} identified that the RP forwards in time is generated by an underlying time-inhomogeneous pure birth process, with birth rate at time $\tau$ given by:
+The RP (forwards in time) describes the number of lineages in the BDP($\lambda, \mu$), which will have at least one surviving descendant in the sample. \citet{nee} identified that the RP forwards in time is generated by an underlying time-inhomogeneous pure birth process, with birth rate per lineage at time $t$ given by:

-where $P_1(\tau,T)$ is given by \citet{kendalla}.
-The state of the process at time $\tau$ is the number of individuals alive at $\tau$ with at least one descendant at time $T$, with events corresponding to transitions from state $j$ to $j+1$, $j \geq1$.
+where $T$ is the time of sampling and $P_1(t, T)$ is given by \citet{kendalla}.
+The state of the process at time $t$ is the number of individuals alive at $t$ with at least one descendant at the time of sampling $T$, with events corresponding to transitions from state $j$ to $j+1$, $j \geq1$.

-It is advantageous to consider the process running backwards in time from the present, conditioning on the sample size $n$, and not explicitly conditioning on the time of origin of the process (which is generally unknown).
-Reversing time with respect to a uniform prior on $T$ corresponds to swapping the birth and death rates; a proof for critical branching processes is given by \citet{aldouspopovic}, and is similar for the supercritical case.
-We thus reverse time by relabelling $(\tau, T)$ as $(-\tau, 0)$ in \eqref{nee_rate}.
-The state of the process at time $\tau$ is now the number of individuals who were alive a time $\tau$ in the past, with at least one descendant at the present time $0$; events correspond to transitions from state $j+1$ to $j$, $j \geq0$.
-The \emph{reversed reconstructed process (RRP)} is then an inhomogeneous pure-death process, with death rate per lineage given by:
+It is advantageous to consider the process running backwards in time from the present, conditioning on the sample size $n$, and not explicitly conditioning on the time of origin of the process (which is generally unknown, and for which we impose a uniform improper prior).
+In line with the discussion in Section \ref{bdp_reversal}, we will thus consider the properties of the \emph{reversed reconstructed process (RRP)}, which is defined as the process tracking the genealogy of the initial population of the BDP($\mu, \lambda$), initialised at $n$ individuals and run until the first hitting time of state 0.
+It is straightforward to show, similarly to Lemma \ref{time_reverse_lemma}, that the RP with birth rate \eqref{nee_rate} run for time $T_n^*$ and reaching state $n$ at the time of sampling is dual to the RRP which is started in state $n$ at time 0 and stopped at the first hitting time of state 0, with death rate obtained by replacing $T-\tau$ by $\tau$ in \eqref{nee_rate} to account for the time reversal.
+Note that the time index $\tau$ increases into the past, and $\tau=0$ denotes the time of sampling.
+The RRP is thus an inhomogeneous pure-death process, with death rate per lineage given by:

-To obtain the death rate of the RRP with Bernoulli sampling (where each lineage is sampled with a fixed probability $\psi$ at time 0), measured in time units of $\gamma$, the relevant probability is instead given by $P_\psi(\tau,T)$ as derived by \citet{yangrannala}:
+To obtain the death rate of the RRP with Bernoulli sampling (where each lineage is sampled with a fixed probability $\psi$ at time 0), measured in time units of $\gamma$, we replace $P_1(\tau, T)$ with the relevant probability $P_\psi(t, T)$ as derived by \citet{yangrannala}: